MSamiTariq/dechains-assesment/README.md

   - Validations for depositing xSushi and receiving shares proportionally.
 - **Zap In and Zap Out**:
   - Tests for zapping into the vault with Sushi and other tokens like USDC, ensuring that swaps are handled properly.
-  - Validation of multi-hop swaps through WETH.
 - **Reverts and Edge Cases**:
   - Test for zapping with a zero amount using `revertedWithCustomError`.
-  - Tests for insufficient approvals and verifying proper reverts.
 - **Gas Usage**:
   - Verified gas usage for operations to ensure they remain within acceptable limits.